Rooted in history. Growing toward the future.

 Running Peoples State Bank became a true family effort when the Walker's daughter Mildred and son-in-law Clyde took over the day-to-day in 1976.
 They also made the decision to move to our current location at 4th and Lewis in 1977.
 A third generation embraced leadership in 1997 when Mildred and Clyde's daughter Susie Elias became president.

 A new vision for the future of Peoplesbank began to emerge when David K. Johnson purchased the bank from the Walker family in 2003.
-Along with a new look comes new services and a modern approach to banking while remaining rooted in our long history of personalized, local service.
-From our beginnings in 1907 to today and beyond, Peoples Bank is built to last.
+Along with a new look came new services and a modern approach to banking while remaining rooted in our long history of personalized, local service.